Atsika/checkpoint/README.md

 Both v2 and v3 can be used.
 Checkpoint is provided with 2 lightweight templates, one for each version.

 **It is important to name the templates `captcha2.html` and `captcha3.html` and place them in the `static` folder**.
-Depending one the version specified in the configuration file, Checkpoint will the right file.
+Depending one the version specified in the configuration file, Checkpoint will get the right file.

+### 🔍 BotD

+Checkpoint uses BotD, a JavaScript agent capable of detecting bots.
+BotD is open source and be found [here](https://github.com/fingerprintjs/BotD).
+The pro version brings advanced bots detection.

+> BotD is a bot detection platform that helps you to detect automated usage of your website. - [Fingerprint's doc](https://dev.fingerprint.com/docs/bot-detection-quick-start-guide)

 ### 🔒 Secure TLS configuration